philipnewmannz/B2B_REST_API/README.md

-# CircleSoft_REST_API
+# B2B_REST_API
-Code required to capture and send API elements from CircleSoft
+This is a template for a REST API for B2B paperless orders.